 Eligibility:

-This is a free program offered to families who meet the income eligibility requirements and families who are experiencing special circumstances recognized by Head Start such as homelessness.
+This is a free program offered to families who meet the eligibility requirements and families who are experiencing special circumstances recognized by Head Start, such as homelessness.
 All interested families are encouraged to complete an application.

 This website is supported by Grant Number 01CH01127801 from the Office of Head Start within the Administration for Children and Families, a division of the U.S. Department of Health and Human Services.
 Neither the Administration for Children and Families nor any of its components operate, control, are responsible for, or necessarily endorse this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 The opinions, findings, conclusions, and recommendations expressed are those of Martha’s Vineyard Community Services and do not necessarily reflect the views of the Administration for Children and Families and the Office of Head Start.